amanking/amanking-ruhoh-blog/posts/measuring-progress.md

 ### Techniques

 Having established that, indicators are still necessary and can be an asset during [Agile Coaching][].
 If we feel the team is making progress, an improvement in numbers will support that.
 Corollary is that if numbers show a downward trend, we need to investigate if there are slippages or reasonable circumstances to account for that.
 For all the following suggestions, what is useful is tracking them over a period of time.
-Based on context, you could decided how frequently to capture them, and how to analyze the results, and if any action item is needed.
+Based on context, you should decide how frequently to capture them, and how to analyze the results, and if any action item is needed.

 [Agile Coaching]:/agile-coaching-roles